qdrant/go-client/README.md

 })
 ```

-which creates a client that will connect to Qdrant on <https://localhost:6334>.
+Which creates a client that will connect to Qdrant on <http://localhost:6334>.

 Internally, the high-level client uses a low-level gRPC client to interact with
 Qdrant. `qdrant.Config` provides additional options to control how the gRPC